gcholette/bash-ps1-themes/README.md

 ```
 # How it works

-The themes work with the PROMPT_COMMAND and PS1 environment variables.
+The themes work with the PROMPT_COMMAND and PS1 environment variable.

 The PROMPT_COMMAND invokes a function that in turn invokes other functions to build a PS1 variable.